-Danielle R. Picard is a Ph.D. candidate in Modern European history under the direction of Drs.
-Celia Applegate and Alistair Sponsel.
-My research interests include the history of science, science communication, history of the body, and the digital humanities.
-My dissertation examines the development of industrial psychology as a scientific discipline in Great Britain and its relationship to contemporary issues of labor, scientific discourse, and the history of the body in interwar Europe.
+Danielle Picard is a Ph.D. candidate in Modern European history and the history of science under the direction of Drs.
+Alistair Sponsel and Celia Applegate at Vanderbilt University.
+Her research interests include the history of science, science communication, history of the body, and the digital humanities.
+Her dissertation examines the development of industrial psychology as a scientific discipline in Great Britain and its relationship to contemporary issues of labor, scientific discourse, and the history of the body in interwar Europe.

 Danielle’s keen interest in Digital Humanities and Digital History stem from her years working as a programmer and website/graphics designer in industry.
 There, she used her skills in programming and research to help design sonar systems that could detect and track marine mammals based on their vocalizations.
 Her current projects include GIS mapping, network analysis, and digital timelines.

 She has received numerous awards and grants for her research and teaching.
 She currently serves as a graduate fellow at the Robert Penn Warren Center for the Humanities for the 2017-2018 academic year.
 She has received two National Science Foundation travel grants through the History of Science Society, a Central European History Society travel grant, a Senior Graduate Teaching Fellowship at Vanderbilt’s Center for Teaching,the HASTAC Scholar award for the Curb Center for Art, Enterprise, and Public Policy, the Meyers Graduate Teaching Award, and the Willson Coates Book Prize for research.